NBA Betting Rules for Canceled and Postponed Games: What Happens to My Bet?

 What happens to your bet?
 It’s a good question and an important one to know the answer to when you’re betting at a sportsbook.

 Each sportsbook has different guidelines, so be sure to double check the house rules.
-In most cases, though, a postponed NBA game is a canceled bet and the wager is refunded.
+In most cases, though, a postponed NBA game will result in a canceled bet and your wager will be refunded, even if the game already started.

 Here are the official rules from a couple major sportsbooks.